 As you get older, your GI system ages just like your knees, eyesight and other body parts.
-Some of the aging and subsequent issues are due to internal factors you can’t control, says Dr. Bill Rawls, M.D., Medical Director of Vital Plan.
+Some of the aging and subsequent issues are due to internal factors you can’t control, says Dr. Bill Rawls, M.D., medical director of Vital Plan.

 “Our mitochondria burn out over time, which causes cells to age and die off,” Dr. Rawls says.
 “Your new cells are only as good and healthy as the mitochondrial and nuclear DNA blueprint used to create them.
-So the cells of 20 year old are going to be very different than that of an 80 year old.”
+So the cells of a 20 year old are going to be very different from that of an 80 year old.”

-The good news is that these age-advancing external factors are completely under your control, and taking steps to address them now can help you prevent GI issues later.
+The good news is that these age-advancing cellular stress factors are completely under your control, and taking steps to address them now can help you prevent GI issues later.
 Even if you’re already experiencing certain digestive complications that come on with age, you can likely reduce or even reverse some of the problems.
 “I’m constantly amazed at what the human body can do,” Dr. Rawls says.

 6 Gut Issues to Watch Out For

 Here’s an overview of the GI issues that tend to be more common as you get older, followed by the best strategies to prevent or address them to ensure a smooth functioning gut at any age.